MR-EIGHT/TuringMachine/README.md

 This is a very simple implementation of the Turing Machine.
 Executing the given commands, it helps testing Turing Machine's transition-functions and is useful for educational purposes.

+I did this project for of my Formal Languages and Automata Theory Course.

 ## Model of the implemented machine
 ![Turing Machine](model.png)